Nanny Taxes in Minnesota

 An employer may satisfy the earned leave requirement by providing at least 48 hours of sick and safe time following the initial 90 days of employment for use by the employee during the first calendar year and providing at least 80 hours of sick and safe time beginning each subsequent calendar year.

-Also starting in 2024, employers will be able to provide employees a lump sum of leave hours at the start of their employment instead of using the accrual method.
+Employers may provide employees with a lump sum of leave hours at the start of their employment instead of using the accrual method.
 However, employers who frontload leave hours must make them available for immediate use.
 Employers will also be able to require reasonable documentation to substantiate the reason for leave when the employee uses earned sick and safe time for more than three consecutive days.

 Read more about Bloomington Earned Sick and Safe Leave.